 The Sheridan Expressway, an underutilized highway fragment just over a mile long, is part of a transportation system that serves neither local truckers nor community residents well.
 Since its construction, it has blocked access to the Bronx River waterfront and to new parks that are part of the Greenway while consuming precious land and forcing trucks to travel on local streets to reach food distribution markets on the Hunts Point peninsula.

-In 1999 the Southern Bronx River Watershed Alliance (SBRWA) formed to work for the removal of the Sheridan Expressway and the transformation of the South Bronx into a model of sustainable land use, environmental justice, and economic viability as a response to the New York State Department of Transportation’s (NYSDOT) harmful proposal to expand the Sheridan Expressway.
-SBRWA is comprised of four Bronx-based organizations and two city-wide advocacy groups.
+In 1999, the Southern Bronx River Watershed Alliance (SBRWA) was formed to work for the removal of the Sheridan Expressway and the transformation of the South Bronx into a model of sustainable land use, environmental justice, and economic viability.
+SBRWA is composed of Mothers on the Move, The Point CDC, Tri-State Transportation Campaign, We Stay/Nos Quedamos, Youth Ministries for Peace and Justice and Pratt Center.

 Years of community meetings, neighborhood organizing, strategizing, modeling, coalition building and advocacy resulted in the Community Plan for the Sheridan Expressway, which was named one of the leading ideas for “Reinventing America’s Cities” in 2012 by then New York Times architecture critic Nicolai Ourossoff.
 Major portions of the Community Plan were codified through a City-led process funded by U.S. Department of Transportation that studied the relationship between the transportation network, land uses, and local residents and stakeholders, in a simultaneous and interconnected way.